Have you ever finished a pumping session feeling great, only to look down at your penis and see a newly formed blister?

 Final Thoughts About Blisters While Pumping

-Seeing a blister appear on the head of your penis for the first time can be an alarming and disheartening experience.
+Seeing a blister appear on the head of your penis for the first time can be alarming and disheartening.

 The raised squishy bubble of skin looks sensitive and injured.
-However, it's actually a good sign that a blister formed there as this is your body's way of telling you that it was pushed beyond its acceptable limit.
-And if a blister didn't form there, the damage and pain that would've occurred to the skin, would've been much worse than a blister.
+However, it's actually a good sign that a blister formed as this is your body's way of telling you that it was pushed beyond its acceptable limit.
+And if a blister didn't form there, the damage and pain that would've occurred to the skin and penis, could've been much worse than a blister.

 It's a sign that you need to scale back your pressure level and/or frequency of pumping sessions to safely use the device.